 Inguinal hernias Classification of Abdominal Hernias A hernia of the abdominal wall is a protrusion of the abdominal contents through an acquired or congenital area of weakness or defect in the wall.
 Many hernias are asymptomatic, but some become... read more develop most often in male neonates, particularly if they are preterm (in which case the incidence is about 10%).
 The right side is affected most commonly, and about 10% of inguinal hernias are bilateral.

 Because inguinal hernias can become incarcerated, repair should be done shortly after diagnosis.
-For premature infants, repair typically is not done until they have reached a weight of 2 kg.
-In contrast, umbilical hernias rarely become incarcerated, close spontaneously after several years, and do not ordinarily need surgical repair.
+For preterm infants, repair typically is not done until they have reached a weight of 2 kg.
+In contrast, umbilical hernias Classification of Abdominal Hernias A hernia of the abdominal wall is a protrusion of the abdominal contents through an acquired or congenital area of weakness or defect in the wall.
+Many hernias are asymptomatic, but some become... read more rarely become incarcerated, close spontaneously after several years, and do not ordinarily need surgical repair.

 The etiology of gastric perforation is uncertain, but the perforation may be due to a congenital defect in the stomach wall, usually along the greater curvature.
 The abdomen suddenly becomes distended, infants develop respiratory distress, and massive pneumoperitoneum is seen on abdominal x-ray.